-Alright, here is the big Chicago Marathon Guide and my race recap.
-Truth be told, there are untold numbers of ways that you can get information on the marathon, and every person has their own story–which I think is pretty darn cool–this is mine, and my take on how things are run and managed.
+Wow, has it really been 2 years since my last marathon?
+I still remember it so vividly.
+In honor of the upcoming Chicago Marathon, I am reposting my race recap and race review so that any of the 40,000 runners who will run our fair streets this year might have some idea of what to expect.
+There are untold numbers of ways that you can get information on the marathon, and every person has their own story–which I think is pretty darn cool–this is mine, and my take on how things are run and managed.

 Bank of America Chicago Marathon Guide